philbowles/H4AsyncTCP/README.md

 # Prerequisites

 The library has been tested using the following firmware.
-Please do not even *think* about raising anhy issues unless you have the following correctly installed.
+Please do not even *think* about raising any issues unless you have the following correctly installed.

 * [ESP8266 core 3.0.2](https://github.com/esp8266/Arduino)
 * [ESP32 core 2.0.0](https://github.com/espressif/arduino-esp32)